seanhess/html5-drag-drop-anything/README.md

     // this works
     var div = document.getElementById("indicator")

-    // neither of these work. this doesn't work.
-The cloned version isn't in the DOM. var div = document.getElementById("indicator").cloneNode()
+    // neither of these work.
+They aren't in the DOM var div = document.getElementById("indicator").cloneNode()
     var div = document.createElement("div")